yeminlan/POGO-DB/README.md

 POGO-DB allows users to compare microbial genomes using pre-computed metrics that were derived from extensive computationally intensive comparisons of >2000 microbes, and help decide optimal marker genes for any user-selected microbial group that would best reconstruct the microbial relationship groundtruth:

-(i) average protein sequence identity across all orthologs shared by two genomes;
+* Average protein sequence identity across all orthologs shared by two genomes;
-(ii) genomic fluidity (a measure of gene content dissimilarity);
+* Genomic fluidity (a measure of gene content dissimilarity);
-(iii) number of ‘orthologs’ shared between two genomes;
+* Number of ‘orthologs’ shared between two genomes;
-(iv) pairwise identity of the 16S ribosomal RNA genes;
+* Pairwise identity of the 16S ribosomal RNA genes;
-(v) pairwise identity of an additional 73 marker genes present in >90% prokaryotes.
+* Pairwise identity of an additional 73 marker genes present in >90% prokaryotes.

 # Current Version